wavemaker/docs/learn/app-development/widgets/ui-elements.md

 ---
-title: "Introduction to Widgets & Prefabs in WaveMaker"
+title: "Introduction to Widgets in WaveMaker"
 id: "ui-elements"
-sidebar_label: "Widgets Overview"
+sidebar_label: "Introduction to Widgets"
 ---
-You can find everything about WaveMaker widgets in this section.
+Learn about widgets and how it works.

 ---